autocontracts/permissioned-blocks/whitepaper.md

 ## Smart Contract Model

-A simplified model of a smart contract can be modelled as having a set of functions with internal state.
+A very simple model of a smart contract can be shown as having a set of functions with internal state.

 <p align="center">
 <img src="/images/smart-contract-model.png">